Painting Brick Exteriors: Making Your Home Pop With Color

 The Allure of Painted Brick Exteriors

 The allure of painted brick is undeniable.
-Vibrant colors transform an ordinary exterior into an eye-catching work of art.
-Choosing a shade that complements your home’s architecture and surrounding landscape is key.
-Reds, greens and blues are popular for Victorian and Craftsman styles.
-Neutral grays and tans work well for ranch homes.
+Vibrant colors can turn an ordinary exterior into an eye-catching focal point.
+Choose a shade that complements your home’s architecture and landscape: reds, greens, and blues are popular for Victorian and Craftsman styles, while neutral grays and tans work well for ranch homes.

-Once you’ve picked a palette, determine how much of the brick you want to paint.
-Covering only the bottom half or painting alternating rows are easy ways to test the waters.
-For full coverage without losing the texture, use a roller to apply a coat of primer followed by two coats of paint in your chosen hue.
-Let each coat dry completely between applications.
+Decide how much of the brick you want to paint.
+Covering only the bottom half or painting alternating rows lets you test the waters.
+For full coverage without losing texture, roll on a masonry primer followed by two coats of exterior paint in your chosen hue.
+Allow each coat to dry completely before the next.

-For a distressed look, sand corners and edges to expose bits of brick underneath.
-Or forgo primer and paint altogether—a wash of diluted paint wiped on and off the surface will tint the brick without obscuring it.
+For a distressed or timeworn look, lightly sand corners and edges to expose bits of brick.
+Prefer a subtler effect?
+A diluted paint wash wiped on and off tints the brick without fully obscuring it.

 However you proceed, take proper safety precautions.
-Brick exteriors often contain lead and painting them requires masking off adjacent areas, wearing protective gear, and cleaning up thoroughly when finished.
-Renting scaffolding or lifts may make higher areas easier to reach.
+Older exteriors can involve lead risks; mask off adjacent areas, wear protective gear, and clean thoroughly when finished.
+Renting scaffolding or a lift can make higher areas safer and easier to reach.

-Once your masterpiece is complete, protect it with a clear sealant.
-Re-sealing every few years will help ensure your creation withstands weathering and continues bringing joy for years to come.
-With so many enticing options, you’ll be hard-pressed to choose just one—why not change it up each season?
-Express yourself and make your home uniquely your own.
-Painted brick exteriors are a simple way to add major curb appeal.
+Once your masterpiece is complete, protect it with a clear weatherproof sealant.
+Re-sealing every few years helps the finish withstand weathering and keeps it looking fresh.
+With so many enticing options, you might update the color over time—painted brick is a simple way to refresh curb appeal.

 Factors to Consider Before Painting Brick

 So you've decided to paint your brick exterior.
 Bold move!
-Before you start slapping on a coat of your favorite color, though, there are some things to consider.
+Before you start applying color, take a moment to think through a few essentials.

 Factors to Consider Before Painting Brick

-Think about the final look you want.
-Do you prefer a solid coat of color or a translucent stain that allows the brick texture to show through?
-A stain may require fewer coats, but for full coverage, expect to apply at least two coats of paint, waiting for each to dry completely.
+Decide on the final look.
+Do you prefer a solid, opaque coat or a translucent stain that lets texture show through?
+Stains may require fewer coats; for full coverage, expect at least two coats of paint, allowing each to dry completely.

-Prep work is key.
-Clean the brick thoroughly, repair any cracks or damage, then lightly sand rough or uneven surfaces.
-Apply a coat of primer if needed.
-Painter's tape can help you get crisp edges and protect trim.
+Prep is everything.
+Clean thoroughly, repair cracks or damage, and lightly sand rough spots.
+Use painter's tape for crisp edges and to protect trim.

-Painting brick is a big project, so take your time and do it right.
-But with the proper preparation and technique, you'll transform your home into a real eye-catcher!
-The effort will be well worth it when your newly colorful brick exterior makes the neighbors stop and stare.
+Painting brick is a significant project, but with the right preparation and technique, you’ll transform your home into a real eye-catcher.
+The effort pays off the moment your refreshed exterior makes the neighbors stop and stare.

 Prep Work Is Key for Painting Brick

-To get great results painting brick, the prep work is essential.
-Take the time to do it right and your new color will adhere properly and look professional.
+To get great results painting brick, proper preparation is essential.
+Invest time up front so the new color adheres well and looks professional.

 Clean the Brick

-Use a wire brush to loosen any loose mortar or debris.
-Scrub the entire surface of the brick with a detergent and water, then rinse well with a pressure washer.
-This removes built-up dirt and oils so the new paint has a clean surface to grip onto.
+Use a wire brush to loosen mortar crumbs and debris.
+Scrub the surface with a mild detergent and water, then rinse thoroughly with a garden hose or pressure washer (on a gentle setting).
+This removes dirt and oils so new paint has a clean surface to grip.

 Repair Any Damage

-Inspect the brick for any cracks, holes or damaged areas and seal or patch them.
-Caulk, waterproof concrete patch compound, or waterproof epoxy can all work well for minor repairs.
-For larger damage, you may need to apply a concrete patch and then smooth and seal it.
+Inspect for cracks, holes, or spalled areas and patch them.
+Caulk, waterproof concrete patch, or epoxy can address minor issues.
+For larger damage, use a masonry patch, then smooth, cure, and seal per product directions.

 Apply a Primer